EdPetrosyan/BasicWorkWithDB/README.md

 # BasicWorkWithDB
-Basic SQL Commands with ADO.NET
+Doing Some Basic SQL Commands
+like Instert, Update , Delete , Select , Where
+Manage Database using ADO.NET